Biplovkumar/task/README.md

 8_1.
 Added Input and submit button.
 8_2.
 Validate empty and white space before save the data.
 8_3.
 Created no Data view with bell icon and loader too for saving and populating data.
 8_4.
-Shown Save sweet alert after that shown added data.
+Save & Shown sweet alert after that shown added data.
 9. Created a badge for getting user data length (Count showing).
 10. User can delete all data from side menu.